Scranton Uber Sexual Assault Attorney

 Why Choose Munley Law After an Uber Sexual Assault?

 Choosing a law firm is one of the most important decisions you will make after an assault.
-Munley Law stands apart for several reasons:
+At Munley Law, we stand apart for our experience, recognition, and proven results.

-- National recognition: Our attorneys are consistently listed in Best Lawyers in America and Pennsylvania Super Lawyers, and we have achieved top-tier ratings from organizations like Martindale-Hubbell.
+Our results speak for themselves.
+We have secured more than $1 billion in verdicts and settlements and are known for taking on powerful corporations and insurance companies—and winning.
+Our attorneys are consistently recognized in Best Lawyers in America and Pennsylvania Super Lawyers, and we have earned top-tier ratings from organizations such as Martindale-Hubbell.

-- Our promise: We pledge to treat every client with dignity, to communicate openly, and to commit every resource necessary to their case.
-That means we never collect a fee unless we win compensation for you.
+Above all, we promise to treat every client with dignity, communicate openly and honestly, and commit every resource necessary to their case.
+We work on a contingency basis, which means we never collect a fee unless we win compensation for you.

 Our office is located near downtown Scranton, within reach of clients across Northeastern Pennsylvania.
 Whether your case arises from an assault, a crash, or another form of negligence, we are prepared to represent you.

-Our Scranton Uber Sexual Assault Attorneys Will Help You Seek Justice
+How Can Our Scranton Uber Sexual Assault Attorneys Help You Seek Justice?

 Choosing to pursue a civil case against Uber or one of its drivers requires a law firm with experience and courage.
 Our Scranton Uber sexual assault attorneys have decades of experience confronting large corporations, insurance companies, and negligent actors who try to avoid responsibility.
 We investigate Uber’s safety practices in depth, including: